Skip to main content

 • Demonstration of a requisite level of research proficiency in Mandarin Chinese

-Optional: students are strongly encouraged to conduct fieldwork in China during the summer between year one and year two of the program.
+Optional: Students are strongly encouraged to conduct fieldwork in China during the summer between year one and year two of the program.
 GPS will work with partner universities in China to create opportunities for extended fieldwork and training that might include both summer and year two fall quarter.

 Read More